 Group therapy is an effective and affordable way to cultivate resilience, improve your relationship skills, and find your voice.
 Group therapy is unique because you work with a therapist to heal from depression, anxiety, and trauma in community with others.
 Being part of a group is a beautiful way to know you're not alone in your pain.

 Therapy groups meet weekly for 10 weeks.
-My Spring 2021 virtual therapy group for Women and Femmes of Color has concluded.
+The Spring 2022 group is currently full and in-progress.
 Pre-register for the next group today!

 Hi, I'm Sofia!